rosettatype/design-regression/_posts/2021-06-30-line-length-revisited-following-the-research.md

 <aside id="sn:estimate-details">My estimate of the number of characters per line is based on the sample material within the journal article.</aside>

-<aside id="sn:software-usability-research-lab">A lot of studies came from the Software Usability Research Lab at Wichita State University and were published online in _Usability News._</aside>
+<aside id="sn:software-usability-research-lab">A lot of studies came from the Software Usability Research Lab at Wichita State University and were published online in <em>Usability News</em>.</aside>

 <aside id="sn:limited-scrutiny">I am conscious that these reports do not always permit the same level of scrutiny as applied to Tinker and Paterson’s research, which is unfortunate.</aside>